Non-Parametric Data-Driven Background Modelling using Conditional Probabilities: Introduction

 In many physics analyses, however, the dominant contribution to the total background cannot be modelled with sufficient accuracy using MC simulations.
 Typical examples include fully hadronic final states and backgrounds associated with the mis-identification of physics objects at the reconstruction level.
 Furthermore, the composition of the background itself, in terms of distinct scattering processes, may not be reliably known.
 This can lead to a situation where the characteristics of the total background cannot be accurately predicted, even if some of the known components can be modelled with sufficient accuracy.

 In the case of parametric methods, the shape of the background in the variable of interest is interpolated, or less often extrapolated, using a functional form modelling the underlying background distribution.
 The parameters of the function are obtained directly from a fit to the data.
 Challenges associated with this approach include identifying the optimal functional form: a function with too many free parameters will result in a reduced statistical power, while one with too few parameters may not have enough flexibility to describe the underlying distribution.
 Fundamentally, however, there is no guarantee that the actual distribution of the background is part of the family of curves parameterised by the chosen function.
 This may directly bias the extraction of a potential signal.
 Several approaches have been devised to quantify the potential bias associated with this issue.
 One such approach is to perform ``spurious-signal'' calculations~\cite{ATLAS:2012yve,ATLAS:2020fzp}, which rely on computationally intensive MC simulations.
-Another approach involves discrete profiling of an ensemble of parametric forms~\cite{Dauncey:2014xga}, including a penalty factor to account for differences in the number of free parameters.
-This approach can become impractical when correlated uncertainties are present across event categories.
+Another approach involves discrete profiling of an ensemble of parametric forms~\cite{Dauncey:2014xga,CMS:2020xrn,CMS:2020xwi}, including a penalty factor to account for differences in the number of free parameters.
+This penalty factor needs, in principle, to be determined in a case-by-case basis, considering coverage properties and any residual bias.
+A further complication arises in the presence of correlated uncertainties across different event categories, where although the application of the method is conceptually simple, in practice approximations are required.
+It is noted, that the modeling of smooth backgrounds with non-parametric methods has also been proposed, for example through Gaussian Processes~\cite{Frate:2017mai}.